U.S. senators predict passage of infrastructure bill this week, but still waiting for final text - Up News Info

 Some Democratic progressives, particularly in the House of Representatives, have also suggested the $1 trillion package is inadequate, and the Senate could impose changes that potentially complicate its chances of becoming law.

 The Democrats’ majorities in the Senate and the House of Representatives are razor-thin, requiring the party to stick together if it wants to achieve its legislative goals.
-(Reporting by David Morgan and Richard Cowan; Writing by Makini Brice; Editing by Ross Colvin and Andrea Ricci)
+(Reporting by David Morgan and Richard Cowan; Writing by David Lawder; Editing by Ross Colvin and Andrea Ricci)

 Advertisement